pghvlaans/sbotools/man-md/sboinstall.1.md

 options are reused automatically.
 Incompatible with **\--compat32**, **\--use-template** and **\--norequirements**.

+If the mass rebuild process is interrupted after downloading has been completed, whether by signal or by build failure, a template named *resume.temp* will be saved to **SBO_HOME**.
+If this file is present, the mass rebuild will restart from the script after the script that failed when **\--mass-rebuild** is used again.

 ## EXIT CODES

 **sboinstall** can exit with the following codes: